-The other day, I lost patience with Sophie, and I hurt her feelings.
+The other day, I lost patience with my youngest, and I hurt her feelings.
 She wouldn’t have anything to do with me for a while after that and was crying for Daddy, the next safe adult in her world.
 I thought back to that scene in the movie and I realized that I literally do become a monster in the eyes of my children when I yell at my kids.
 It is definitely one of my biggest weaknesses as a parent, and I’m constantly working on it.
 Yes, I can blame PMS and I can blame low blood sugar, two very real occurrences in my life, but can I really?
 Shouldn’t I be able to learn how to stay calm?
 For whatever it’s worth, I am trying.

-Later that night, after we had kissed and made-up, Sophie wanted to sleep with me.
-Which was fine, because Joel was out of town, and I always let her then.
+Later that night, after we had kissed and made-up, she wanted to sleep with me.
+Which was fine, because my husband was out of town, and I always let her then.
 When we got into bed there was a scary shadow on the ceiling because of the way my super-bright alarm clock was sitting.
-Sophie looked at it for a while, and then told me it scared her, and put her blanket right on her head, just like she does when she’s watching the movie.
+She looked at it for a while, and then told me it scared her, and put her blanket right on her head, just like she does when she’s watching the movie.
 Just when I thought she had fallen asleep, she would peek her eyes out to see if the shadow was still there, and then quickly hide again.
 I finally realized I could probably just move the alarm clock so it wasn’t casting any shadows and I happened to move it right when she was stealing another glance at the ceiling.
-Instead of just going away, the shadow looked like it was growing across the top of the room and it really scared her.
+Instead of just going away, the shadow looked like it was growing across the top of the room and that really scared her.
 She rolled over and grabbed onto me and buried her head into the pillow.